rewolf/RpiCamera/simple/README.md

    ```

    Replace `/path/to/RpiCamera/simple` with the actual path to the directory containing the scripts.

+   Note: Even though the script will detect its own directory, explicitly changing to the directory in the crontab entry
+   is recommended for clarity and as a best practice.

 3. Save and exit the editor (in nano, press Ctrl+O, then Enter, then Ctrl+X)